UntaDotMy/Rasp-Setup-4-script/README.md

 ```bash
 http://api.telegram.org/bot<token>/getupdates
 ```
-Third , start your bot in telegram , and just chat anything to your bot. and refresh the website, you will get the chatid.
+Third , start your bot in telegram , and just chat anything to your bot. and refresh the website, you will get the chat id (id from message).

 Fourth , grab your token and chat id , copy it into notepad.